 YouTube

 Load video

-Since Azerbaijan’s debut in the Eurovision Song Contest in 2008, the country has had a remarkable success story.
-Their first entry, “Day After Day” by Elnur & Samir, made a lasting impression and earned a respectable 8th place in Belgrade.
-Despite the song’s dramatic on-stage performance and high notes, it served as a memorable debut for Azerbaijan and left a lasting impression in the minds of Eurovision fans.
+Azerbaijan’s journey in the Eurovision Song Contest since their debut in 2008 has been nothing short of impressive.
+Their first entry, „Day After Day“ by Elnur & Samir, made a significant impact, securing a respectable 8th place in Belgrade.
+The song’s dramatic on-stage performance, coupled with its soaring high notes, left a lasting impression and marked a memorable debut for Azerbaijan in the Eurovision arena, captivating audiences and earning the country recognition among Eurovision fans.

+YouTube